Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/lab-libraryshare.md

 Use only one of the **/Add**, **/Edit**, or **/Delete** options on a TfsConfig Lab /LibraryShare command line.
 Use separate **TfsConfig Lab /LibraryShare** command lines to assign multiple library shares to a collection.

-By default, library shares in a team project collection are automatically assigned to each of the team projects in the collection.
+By default, library shares in a project collection are automatically assigned to each of the projects in the collection.
 You can use the **/AutoProvision** option with the **/Add** and **/Edit** commands to change the library shares are assigned.

--   Set the **/AutoProvision** option to **False** to disable the automatic assignment of the library share to team projects.
+-   Set the **/AutoProvision** option to **False** to disable the automatic assignment of the library share to projects.
-To assign or remove a library share in an individual team project, use the **TfsLabConfig** [TFSLabConfig CreateTeamProjectLibraryShare Command](createteamprojectlibraryshare.md).
+To assign or remove a library share in an individual project, use the **TfsLabConfig** [TFSLabConfig CreateTeamProjectLibraryShare Command](createteamprojectlibraryshare.md).

 -   Set the **/AutoProvision** option to **True** to enable the automatic assignments.